AdmirDemaj1/Toutorial/Nodejs.md

 ### Webhooks in Microservices Architecture

-- In an Microservices environment webhooks play a cruicial role, they can act as amessengers that instantly relay events between services.
+- In an Microservices environment webhooks play a cruicial role, they can act as messengers that instantly relay events between services.
 Remember we are talking about events only.
 For example when a customer places an order, a webhook can immediately inform the inventory service to update stock levels.
 Remember the order placement might be done using REST API but when that request is made in some kind of server the event using webhook is triggered to inform some other service.

 - Real-time data flow ➡️ webhooks provide a direct line of communication, when an event accurs in one service, a webhook ensures that the information is immediately pushed to other relevant services without the need for periodic polling.
 This makes it to have real-time data flow.